ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 <img alt="IPS" src="{{ '/img/2019-12-20-ar-signpost/ar-signpost-IPS.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">

 In this PoC we combine IPS with augmented reality without any external mechanism like sensors to determine the position, just the IPS principle.
-Later Below I will explain how we did it.
+Later below I will explain how we did it.

 ## Overview